sap-tutorials/Tutorials/tutorials/odata-dd-1-origins/odata-dd-1-origins.md

 OData has its origins in the world of weblogs and syndication, but now serves to power a great deal of the API and integration activities in typical SAP enterprise environments.
 This tutorial will help you understand OData's origins.

+> This tutorial belongs to the OData Deep Dive mission, a re-write of the original.
+The re-write is a work in progess, please proceed with caution!
+More info can be found in the blog post [OData Deep Dive rewrite in the open](https://qmacro.org/blog/posts/2026/02/02/odata-deep-dive-rewrite-in-the-open/).

 ---

 ### Examine RSS, an ancestor of OData